NewbieOrange/clicksort/README.md

 If you want to build ClickSort yourself, you will need Maven.

-1a) Get a copy of dhutils: "git clone https://github.com/desht/dhutils.git"

-1b) Build dhutils.
-In the dhutils top-level directory, type: "mvn clean install"

-2a) Download ClickSort: "git clone https://github.com/desht/clicksort.git"
+1) Download ClickSort: "git clone https://github.com/desht/clicksort.git"

-2b) Build ClickSort.
+2) Build ClickSort.
 In the top-level directory, type: "mvn clean install"

 This should give you a copy of ClickSort.jar under the target/ directory.